Building Resilient Supply Chains: The Case for Dual Manufacturing in China and Vietnam

 Conclusion

-Resilient supply chains aren’t built overnight.
-They require deliberate decisions about where to invest, how to manage risk and when to diversify.
-For B2B customers deploying industrial IoT tracking hardware, a dual manufacturing strategy offers a pragmatic path forward.
-It leverages the scale and technical maturity of China while harnessing the cost advantages and agility of
+Building resilient supply chains requires deliberate decisions about where to invest, how to manage risk, and when to diversify.
+For B2B customers deploying industrial IoT tracking hardware, a diversified manufacturing strategy offers a pragmatic path forward.
+It harnesses the scale and technical maturity of China while drawing on Vietnam’s cost advantages and agility.
+Importantly, diversification supports compliance with evolving trade regulations; it is not a means to avoid duties.
+By investing in transparent supply chains and adhering to regulatory requirements, companies can build networks designed not only to survive the next disruption but to deliver reliably for years to come.

 Tags